 Challenges, privacy, filtering, and meeting rooms

-The Office for Intellectual Freedom (OIF) is charged with implementing ALA policies concerning the concept of intellectual freedom as embodied in the Library Bill of Rights, the Association’s basic policy on free access to libraries and library materials.
+The Office for Intellectual Freedom is charged with implementing ALA policies concerning the concept of intellectual freedom as embodied in the Library Bill of Rights, the Association’s basic policy on free access to libraries and library materials.
 For assistance with challenges to materials, displays or programs, please contact OIF Assistant Director Kristin Pekoll.
 For issues pertaining to filtering, meeting rooms, or privacy, please contact OIF Deputy Director, Deborah Caldwell-Stone.
 To report a challenge, please click on the "Report Censorship" button.

 Equity, diversity, and inclusion

-The Office for Diversity, Literacy, and Outreach Services (ODLOS) supports library and information science workers in creating responsible and all-inclusive spaces that serve and represent the entire community.
+The Office for Diversity, Literacy, and Outreach Services supports library and information science workers in creating responsible and all-inclusive spaces that serve and represent the entire community.
 For additional information about resources and training or to request assistance, please visit the ODLOS website or contact Director Jody Gray.